Cross-site scripting (XSS): What it is and how to prevent it

 Once the malicious code runs in a user’s browser, attackers gain the ability to access, modify, or even steal critical data like cookies, session tokens, and user credentials.
 This stolen information can be exploited for identity theft, fraud, or unauthorized system access.

-Understanding XSS attacks
+How do XSS attacks work?

 XSS attacks leverage the injection of malicious code snippets into various input fields within web applications, including forms, search bars, and comment sections.
 These attacks occur under specific circumstances:

-1. Untrusted data entry: The attack begins when data enters a web application through an untrusted source, typically a web request.
+- Untrusted data entry: The attack begins when data enters a web application through an untrusted source, typically a web request.

 Common objectives of XSS attacks